6 Signs Your Home May Need Main Water Line Repair in Matthews, NC

 What Happens If You Wait?

-Main water line problems rarely stay the same size.
+Main water line problems rarely stay contained.
 A small crack becomes a larger one.
-A slow leak erodes more soil and raises the water bill further.
-What might be a manageable repair today can become a much more disruptive and expensive job if it’s left alone for several months.
-Getting a professional assessment early gives you more options and usually keeps the cost of the fix lower.
+A slow leak erodes more soil, raises the water bill further, and begins affecting surrounding structures.
+What might be a manageable repair today can become a far more disruptive and expensive project if it goes unaddressed for several months.

 At M.D.
-Plumbing, Water Heater & Sewer Repair, we help Matthews homeowners get clear answers about their water line health and handle repairs the right way.
-If something’s off with your water supply, we’ll find it and fix it.
+Plumbing, Water Heater & Sewer Repair, we help Matthews homeowners get clear answers about the health of their water line and handle repairs the right way.
+If something seems off with your water supply, whether it is pressure, discoloration, a soggy yard, or a climbing bill, we will find the source and fix it with the accuracy and care your home deserves.
+Contact our team today to schedule your inspection.
+Catching it early is always the better call.

 Contact Us